-4.1 Issuance and Service of Process.
+4.1 Issuance and Service of Process

 The issuance and service of process must be in conformity with the Federal Rules of Civil Procedure.
 Only the clerk may issue process in all proceedings brought to quash an IRS summons.
 The clerk may sign, seal, and issue a summons in CM/ECF.
-The clerk will issue summons for pro se plaintiffs proceeding in forma pauperis only if directed to do so by the court.
+The clerk will issue summons for pro-se-plaintiffs proceeding under 28 U.S.C. § 1915 and 28 U.S.C. § 1915Ain forma pauperis only if directed to do so by the court.

-4.2 Service of Process under State Procedure.
+4.2 Service of Process under State Procedure